If you have eczema, you may already know that some cosmetics irritate your skin, but that’s no reason to give up on makeup.

 2. Preservatives.
 Preservatives like methylparaben or butylparaben help keep cosmetics and skin care products from going bad or growing bacteria.
 But they can also lead to inflammation, so avoid them if you have sensitive skin or eczema.
 Try using products with natural preservatives like neem oil or grapefruit seed extract when possible -- they are less irritating.

 3. Fragrance.
 No matter how soft and subtle a scent may be, ingredients that give fragrance to makeup and lotion can trigger eczema flare-ups.
 Your safest bet?
 Pick makeup and skin care products that are specifically formulated for sensitive skin (it will say so on the package).
 Look for products that don’t contain fragrances.
 The label should say “fragrance-free” rather than “unscented.”
-Natural or organic products are also usually free of fragrances.
+Natural or organic products are also usually free of fragrances, but read labels to make sure.